JuliaCJK/ZhuyinPinyin.jl/README.md

 Simple Julia package for converting between zhuyin and pinyin pronunciation representations.
 This package just exports 2 functions: `to_zhuyin` and `to_pinyin`.
 (More support is planned in the future for other Chinese phonetic systems, e.g. Wade-Giles.)

-See the [documentation](https://tmthyln.github.io/ZhuyinPinyin.jl/latest/) for a bit more detail on the behavior on these functions.
+See the [documentation](https://tmthyln.github.io/ZhuyinPinyin.jl/latest/) for more details on the behavior on these functions.